 Slow page load times are a nuisance, annoying your customers.
 A quarter of your potential customers will leave if your site takes more than 4 seconds to load.
 Furthermore, 6 in 10 of those visitors won’t return to your Shopify store.

-Worse still, if your site has slow page load speeds, your SEO ranking suffers.
+Worse still, if your site has slow page load speeds, your SEO (Search Engine Optimization) ranking suffers.
 Google won’t recommend a website where its users get frustrated by the slow speeds.

 Good thing the Debutify theme is tuned up to ensure your store’s pages load very fast regardless of the content type you upload.